ImperialCollegeLondon/RSEBlog/docs/posts/20260914_deploy_llm.md

         "messages": [
             {
                 "role": "user",
-                "content": "What should I have for dinner tonight?"
+                "content": "How to cure the zoomies?"
             }
         ],
-        "max_tokens": 100
+        "max_tokens": 1000
     }'
 ```